 Benzoin Resinoid (Diluted in DPG) (Styrax benzoin) from Indonesia is also know as “Onycha”.
 Benzoin resinoid is sold on many companies’ websites as “Benzoin essential oil” but these products are actually Benzoin resinoid.
 We sell this pourable Benzoin for our customers who are perfumers, as the product is frequently used in these applications.
-It is not appropriate for therapeutic use, nor are the products sold by other companies as “Benzoin essential oil”.
+It is not appropriate for therapeutic use, nor are some of the products sold by other companies as “Benzoin essential oil”.

 Benzoin is Wildcrafted and diluted in a solvent known as DPG.
 Without the addition of DPG, Benzoin is a semi-solid paste.
 When diluted with DPG, it is still quite thick but “pourable”.

 Dipropylene glycol is a combination of three chemical compounds, 4-oxa-2,6-heptandiol, 2-(2-hydroxy-propoxy)-propan-1-ol, and 2-(2-hydroxy-1-methyl-ethoxy)-propan-1-ol.
 DPG is a virtually odorless and colorless liquid with relatively low toxicity.